mge-engine/mge/docsrc/manual/installation.rst

 an own fork of `vcpkg`, to tag specific versions of vcpkg for usage with MGE.

 This tagging is achieved by a helper script, which ensures that
-- vcpkg is retrieved from the MGE mirror
+- vcpkg is retrieved from the MGE mirror, and
 - the matching version of vcpkg is used
-- all used packages are installed

 To setup the libraries, just change into the source code directory and execute